-Paths from/to/between dedicated blocks and macro primitives, such as DSP, block RAM, or URAM, need special attention as these primitives usually have the following timing characteristics:
+Paths from/to/between dedicated blocks and macro primitives (e.g., DSP, block RAM, or UltraRAM) need special attention because these primitives usually have the following timing characteristics:

 - Higher setup/hold/clock-to-output timing arc values for some pins.
 For example, a block RAM has a clock-to-output delay around 1.5 ns without the optional output register and 0.4 ns with the optional output register.
-Review the data sheet of your target device architecture for complete details. - Higher routing delays than regular FD/LUT connections - Higher clock skew variation than regular FD-FD paths
+Review the data sheet of your target device series for complete details. - Higher routing delays than regular FD/LUT connections - Higher clock skew variation than regular FD-FD paths